Rita Gallardo Good

 Chair

-Rita began her career in Southern California and has been a senior advisor to elected officials and public agencies.
-She is a first-generation college graduate from Los Angeles Harbor Community College, the University of La Verne, and Sacramento State.
-Rita is proud to have earned her Doctorate in Educational Leadership from Sacramento State in May 2024.
+Rita began her career in Southern California, serving as a senior advisor to elected officials and public agencies.
+A proud first‑generation college graduate, she earned degrees from Los Angeles Harbor Community College, the University of La Verne, and Sacramento State, where she completed her Doctorate in Educational Leadership in May 2024.

-Passionate about service, Rita serves as a Commissioner for the California Commission on the Status of Women and Girls, an Advisory Board Member for Leadership California, and an Advisory Council Member for the Creciente Latinx Leadership Program.
-She has also served on various boards and is an alumna of leadership programs such as Hispanas Organized for Political Equality (HOPE) Leadership Institute (Class of 2008), Leadership California’s Policy and Trends Leadership Program (Class of 2010), Nehemiah Emerging Leadership Program (NELP) (Class of 2015), and served on the Board of the Directors for the Chicano Latino Youth Leadership Project for over 10 years.
+Rita currently serves as a Chair for the California Commission on the Status of Women and Girls, Commissioner for the City of Long Beach Civil Service Commission, and as an Advisory Board Member for Leadership California.
+She is also an alumna of several leadership programs, including the HOPE Leadership Institute (Class of 2008), Leadership California’s Policy and Trends Program (Class of 2010), and the Nehemiah Emerging Leadership Program (Class of 2015).
+She served for more than a decade on the Board of Directors for the Chicano Latino Youth Leadership Project.

-Rita and her husband, Ross, are enthusiastic about calling Long Beach home and being close to their large circle of family and friends.
+Rita and her husband, Ross, are enthusiastic about calling Long Beach home, where they enjoy being close to their large circle of family and friends.